 - Wood (untreated and without paint)

 The big advantage of buying a set is that the substrate is usually already inoculated with mycelium.
-Mycelium is the underground network that fungus forms in order to gather nutrients, similar to the roots of a plant (substrate inoculated with mycelium is also called mushroom spawn).
-Since the substrate comes with the nutrient delivery system already formed, the fruiting body (the part that we eat), will start to grow very quickly.
+Mushroom mycelium is the underground network that fungus forms in order to gather nutrients, similar to the roots of a plant (substrate inoculated with mycelium is also called mushroom spawn).
+Since the substrate comes with the nutrient delivery system already formed, the fruiting body (the part that we eat) starts to grow very quickly.

-The following are some examples of substrate preferences for common mushrooms, to help you decide how to grow your own mushrooms:
+The following are some examples of substrate preferences for common mushrooms to help you decide how to grow your own mushrooms:

 - Champignons prefer a very specific mixture of substrate material.
-If you want to grow champignons, it is best to buy a ready-made set, with the inoculated substrate included.
+If you want to grow champignons, it is best to buy a ready-made set with the inoculated substrate included.

-- Oyster Mushrooms are less picky.
+- Oyster mushrooms are less picky.
 They can be grown in straw or in any kind of wood from deciduous trees.

-- Trumpet Mushrooms grow only in straw or very nutrient-rich substrates.
+- Trumpet mushrooms grow only in straw or very nutrient-rich substrates.

-Grow Your Own Mushrooms: Method
+How to Grow Mushrooms: Step-by-Step Method

-Here’s how to grow your mushrooms:
+Here’s how to grow mushrooms:

 - Pay attention to temperature: mushrooms like a warm and humid climate.
 Check the packaging of your mushroom culture to find what temperature window your chosen species likes best.

 - Inject or mix the mushroom culture into your substrate and store the substrate in a container.
-The layer should be at least around two inches thick.
+The layer should be at least two inches thick.

 - If you are working with a substrate that has not already been inoculated, it will take several weeks for the mycelium to develop.
 Only after the mycelium is fully formed will the mushrooms begin to appear.